Top Of The Crops - Tomatoes

 Harden off and plant out your tomatoes, either into their final containers or into the ground or a raised bed that you have prepared.

-As a rough guideline, two tomatoes can be placed in a grow bag, or one per pot when pots are around 30-45cm in diameter.
-In the ground, you can place one plant per square foot, or space plants in rows 45-60cm apart depending on the varieties and type.
+As a rough guideline for tomato spacing, two tomatoes can be placed in a grow bag, or one per pot when pots are around 30-45cm in diameter.
+In the ground, tomato plant spacing differs.
+You can place one tomato plant per square foot, or space plants in rows 45-60cm apart depending on the tomato varieties and type.

 Care Tips for Growing Tomatoes